Scaia-ai/ScaiaAi/proposals/claire-assistant.md

 We estimate that from the start of the POC that the deliverables above will be ready in 7 business days or fewer.

-# About Scaia.ai

-Scaia.ai is an AI focused company focused on scalable AI approaches to a diverse set of problems.
-Our AI Advisor API focuses on state-of-the-art approaches to NLP, NLU, text mining and other related problems.

 ## Fees and Terms of Payment

 Pricing: $4000.00